|

 Gold

-• Yesterday, the USDA said 793k tons of soybeans were inspected for export which compared to 827k tons last week and 515k tons a year ago at this time.
+• Yesterday’s export inspections saw just 218k tons of soybeans inspected for export which compared to 440k last week and 192k tons a year ago.
+Top destinations were to Mexico, Egypt, and Taiwan.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.